BOC rejects rezoning request for large subdivision in Statham

 The proposed development was just one of several either currently being eyed or in the works in Statham.

-Similar issues, particularly regarding traffic and infrastructure and the potential impact on schools, have also been raised within the city limits of Statham, where the city council is currently considering a request by Macas Development and property owners to rezone 75.5 acres south of Atlanta Highway along Moore Drive in order to build 197 homes.
+Similar issues, particularly regarding traffic and infrastructure and the potential impact on schools, have also been raised within the city limits of Statham, where the city council has recently considered a request by Macas Development and property owners to rezone 75.5 acres south of Atlanta Highway along Moore Drive in order to build 197 homes.
 The council held a public hearing on that request Dec.
-3 and is scheduled to hold a vote on it at its Tuesday, Dec.
-15 voting session.
+3 and was scheduled to hold a vote on it at its Tuesday, Dec.
+15 voting session (See barrownewsjournal.com and the Dec.
+23 edition for coverage of that meeting).
 Last month, the council approved the final plat for the 76-lot Lakes of Statham subdivision south of Providence Road, and building is expected to begin next year.

 That request garnered the recommendation of approval from the planning commission and the support of the school system on the basis that the homes would be age-restricted and the price points on the single-family homes would be higher, ranging from the high $400,000s to low $500,000s.
 However, the request has drawn opposition from representatives of the homeowners association at The Georgia Club due to concerns with traffic at the 316/Craft Road intersection.